Court :Delhi bench of the Income-tax Appellate Tribunal

 o The TPO rejected the aggregation of CPD and SPD divisions owing to differences in products and target customer group of the two divisions.
 He further segregated the CPD division into CPD (Local) and CPD (Imported Goods);

-o The TPO characterised the reimbursement of advertisement expenditure received by the taxpayer from its AE as non-operating income; and
+o The TPO characterized the reimbursement of advertisement expenditure received by the taxpayer from its AE as non-operating income; and

 o In respect of the ISD segment, the TPO disregarded the rationale provided by the taxpayer that the losses in this segment were attributable to low volumes owing to specific industry dynamics.